 Responsible Tourism for Education

 We strongly believe that children with better education will have better future.
 Some of the profit from our trip will be used to purchase stationary including note books, pens, pencils, rubbers, rulers, colors and tables.
-In 2004, we repaired the floating school at Tonle Sap Lake with funds from the donors in the US.
-We would like to extend our sincere thanks.
+In 2004, we repaired the floating school at Tonle Sap Lake with funds from the donors in the U.K. We would like to extend our sincere thanks.
 So, we recommend you to bring along some school stationary during your cycling tour.
 The kids would be pleased to have them.

 Responsible Tourism for Community Development